tizzleh/FEND-MemoryGame/README.md

-# Udacity's Front-End Nanodegree Memory Game Project.
+# Front-End Nanodegree Memory Game Project.

 This is a requirement for the Udacity FEND program.
 A simple card matching game that relies on memory.